rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week3.md

 ### Penalties

-1. Layout of the entire design or individual blocks is implemented using images -90
+1. If the layout of the entire design or individual blocks is implemented using images, this will result in a penalty of **-90 points**.
-2. Using frameworks, libraries, and technologies prohibited in technical requirements -90
+2. The use of frameworks, libraries, and technologies that are prohibited in the technical requirements will also result in a penalty of **-90 points**.

-## Criteria for evaluation
+## Criteria for Evaluation

 **Maximum score for the task: 90 points**

-Scores for requirement points are specified in [CrossCheck Criteria](#crosscheck-criteria) section.
+The scoring for each requirement is detailed in the [CrossCheck Criteria](#crosscheck-criteria) section.
-Penalties are specified in [Penalties](#penalties) section.
+Penalties are outlined in the [Penalties](#penalties) section.

-All disputed issues are resolved in favor of the student being assessed.
+Any disputed issues should be resolved in favor of the student being assessed.

-To make the assessment of your work easier, print self-assessment of your project in the browser console, listing points for each criteria you have completed.

-## How to submit
+## How to Submit

 - **Coffee-House.
-Week-3: Adding functionality** task is checked by cross-check.
+Week-3: Adding Functionality** task is evaluated through a cross-check process.
-- After receiving the task but before the deadline, please go to the RS App at https://app.rs.school/.
-Select **Cross-Check: Submit**, choose the relevant task from the dropdown menu, and add the link to the deployed version of your created website in the **Solution URL** field.
-Then, click **Submit** button.
+- Upon receipt of the task and prior to the submission deadline, proceed to the RS App at https://app.rs.school/.
+Navigate to **Cross-Check: Submit**, select the appropriate task from the dropdown list, and enter the URL of your deployed website into the **Solution URL** field.
+Then click the **Submit** button.

 ## Submit Recommendations

-- Consider submitting early, once the option is available in the RS App.
-You can make further changes until the deadline.
+- Aim to submit early once the submission option becomes available in the RS App.
+You are free to make additional changes up until the deadline.
-- As the project resides in a private repository, repository or pull request links are unnecessary since reviewers won't access them.
-Only you, course admins, and assigned mentors (if any) can view the private school repository.
+- Given that the project is contained within a private repository, there's no need to share repository or pull request links as reviewers will not have access to them.
+Private repositories are visible only to you, the course administrators, and any assigned mentors.
-- Ensure the deployed link functions in the browser's incognito mode.
+- Verify that the deployed website link is functional, especially when accessed in the browser's incognito mode.

 ## Task Evaluation

-- Instructions for conducting a cross-check: https://docs.rs.school/#/cross-check-flow
+- Follow the instructions for conducting a cross-check available at: https://docs.rs.school/#/cross-check-flow